AndreyTokmakov/BookingService/README.md

 - The Command Line Interface (CLI) will be used as the UI

 Available CLI commands:
-- list_theaters: list all Threaters
+- list_theaters: list all Theaters
 - list_movies: list all Movies
 - list_playing_movies: List all Playing movies
-- find_theaters: List all Threaters playing specified Movie
+- find_theaters: List all Theaters playing specified Movie
 - select_theater: Select the Theater by its name
 - select_movie: Select Movie by its name
 - list_available_seats: List all available seats for the selected movie at the selected cinema